- Although Maryland can be hot and humid in the summer, it has cold and dry winters, so most of the snakes go dormant at that time.

 Rat snakes are one of the largest types of snakes that you’ll find in Maryland.
 Typically rat snakes are black with white markings.
 These snakes can be more than 80 inches long.
 That’s almost seven feet long!
 But, you don’t need to be afraid of the rat snake even though its size can be intimidating.
 These snakes are not venomous and usually they’re not very aggressive.

 Rat snakes are helpful snakes because they feed primarily on rodents like rats and mice.
 They prefer the types of habitats where rodents live, primarily mountain territory or flat grasslands.
-These are poisonous snakes in Maryland common to see throughout the state.

 Northern Brown Snake